 Packing can be stressful and time consuming.
-If you are thinking about trying to do it all yourself, think again, and read our moving furniture blog, which outlines the myriad ways one of our trusted moving companies can help.
+If you are thinking about trying to do it all yourself, think again, and read our expert packing guide which a myriad of packing tips..

-A Sirelo top-tip: remember to label your boxes!
-You don’t want to end up with your kettle in the bathroom and your toiletries in the kitchen.
+Sirelo tip: remember to label your boxes!
+You don’t want to end up with your kettle in the bathroom and your toiletries in the kitchen when unpacking.

 These three state bank accounts are:

 All three of these banks offer an English interface, so do some exploring to work out which option suits your needs best!

 We know that this is probably not what you want to hear but moving your car to Iceland from the UK requires a certain amount of planning.
 Your vehicle needs to be preregistered with the Icelandic Transport Authority.

 You will then face import charges, dependent on the value of your vehicle.
 The Icelandic Transport Authority also handles the issuing of Icelandic registration numbers.